Britney Spears under investigation for allegedly striking employee

-LOS ANGELES (NewsNation Now) — Britney Spears is under investigation after an employee from an undisclosed location said the singer struck her during an argument, officials said.
+LOS ANGELES, Calif.
+(NewsNation Now) — Britney Spears is under investigation after an employee from an undisclosed location said the singer struck her during an argument, officials said.

 The Ventura County Sheriff’s Office confirmed with NewsNationNow.com that the pop star was involved in a dispute Monday morning.